Spaceplane: Multinational

+Aurora has since undergone extensive flight testing, including dozens of jet-engine flights and subsequent certification for rocket-powered and supersonic flight.
+In November 2024, the Mk-II Aurora became the first aircraft designed and manufactured in New Zealand to break the sound barrier, reaching Mach 1.12 and setting a record for the fastest climb to 20 km altitude.

+In 2025, Dawn Aerospace began flying commercial and research payloads on Aurora, including space domain awareness sensors and university research instruments, demonstrating the vehicle’s potential for reusable suborbital services.

+The company has also started taking orders for the Aurora, with first deliveries expected in 2027, and signed partnerships to base an Aurora spaceplane at the Oklahoma Air & Space Port in the United States.

 Spaceplanes in development

 China

+The Chinese reusable experimental spacecraft is a clandestine spaceplane that has launched four times between 2020 and 2026, via a Long March 2F.

 Shenlong (神龙 (shén lóng, divine dragon)) is a Chinese robotic spaceplane that may be similar to the Boeing X-37.
 Only a few images have been released since late 2007.

-Haolong is a reusable uncrewed spaceplane with a 1.8 ton cargo capacity in development by the Chengdu Aircraft Design and Research Institute for resupplying the Chinese space station.
+Haolong is a reusable uncrewed spaceplane with a 1.8 ton cargo capacity in development by the Chengdu Aircraft Research and Design Institute, developer of the Chengdu J-10 and Chengdu J-20 fighter aircraft, for resupplying the Tiangong space station.
 It will be 10 meters long and 8 meters wide and will use folding wings.